 Select and grow the most disease-resistant varieties suited to your growing region.
 Consult your local University Extension Office for a list of recommended tomatoes and always check the plant tags before purchasing plants.

 Plant tomatoes in a sunny location, that receives at least eight or more hours of sunlight, with rich well-drained soil.
 Your plants will be healthier and better able to fend off insects and tolerate disease.

 No room – no problem.
 Grow your tomatoes in containers filled with a quality potting mix and drainage holes.
-Many of the newer containers, like Gardener’s Victory Self-Watering Patio Planter are designed to increase success with less effort on your part.
+Many of the newer containers are designed to increase success with less effort on your part.
 Look for containers with built-in trellises, large reservoirs and other features that promote healthy growth and productivity.

 Properly space plants to increase airflow and sunlight reaching all parts of the plant.
 This reduces the risk of disease and increases a plant’s ability to produce more fruit.
 Leaving space between plants also helps reduce the spread of disease from diseased plants to nearby healthy plants.